Search

 No. 13

-• FIRING RANGE - Speedball Earthenware Glazes are designed for use on pottery clays that have been bisqued to Cone 04 and fire to Cone 05-06.
+• Designed for use on pottery clays that have been bisqued to Cone 04 and fire to Cone 05-06

-• APPLY LIBERALLY - For best results, apply 2-3 liberal coats.
+• For best resulets, apply 2-3 liberal coats

 No. 14